 Give the dough a quick knead to make it smooth.

-Place one tablespoon of the potato/spinach filling mix in the centre.
-Pull the edges together, around the stuffing and make a ball.
+Place one tablespoon of the potato/spinach filling mix on one half of the circle.

 After a minute or so, turn it over.